tasharen/tnet/Assets/TNet/ReadMe - 3.0.0.txt

 Thank you for buying TNet!

-If you have any questions, suggestions, comments or feature requests, please drop by the NGUI forum, found here: http://www.tasharen.com/forum/index.php
+If you have any questions, suggestions, comments or feature requests, please drop by the TNet forum, found here: http://www.tasharen.com/forum/index.php?board=9.0

 Full class documentation can be found here: http://www.tasharen.com/tnet/docs/